-Further, Exide will enhance the enclosure within which the blast furnace is situated to maximize capture of gases that escape from the blast furnace charging door and route them through the afterburner rather than potentially reaching the Torit building ventilation system.
+Further, Exide will enhance the enclosure within which the blast furnace is situated to maximize capture of gases that escape from the blast furnace charging door and route them through the cartridge filter and RTO rather than potentially reaching the Torit building ventilation system.
 This enclosure enhancement will take the form of a replacement of the siding forming the current enclosure with a sealed skin and close-fitting doors wherever access is required at those upper levels.
 This enhanced enclosure structure will serve as a hood itself to ensure capture of gases potentially released from the furnace charging area.
-Any released process gases would be hotter than the surrounding atmosphere and would rise into the collection system that will now be routed to the afterburner and subsequent scrubber.
+Any released process gases would be hotter than the surrounding atmosphere and would rise into the collection system that will now be routed to the cartridge filter and RTO and subsequent scrubber.
+Attachment A includes preliminary drawings/graphics describing the enclosure improvement project and showing how currently open spaces or doorways will be closed.
+This will improve and maintain emission reductions.